It might make the whole world change

 The digital toolkit available on this website consists of eight training modules and offers ideas and non-formal learning methods which can be used to lead a conversation about body image with young people, boost their confidence and critical thinking, and encourage their active participation in developing inclusive and healthy communities.

-The toolkit is still work in progress and will be published in spring 2024.
-Below there is a list of the topics it will cover.
-Meanwhile you can listen to our podcast where experts from different areas share their point of view on tackling body image in youth work and education.
-You can try out exercises for facilitators to improve your own connection to your body, your self-awareness and self-acceptance.
-And you are welcome to join our upcoming events.
+You can listen to our podcast where experts from different areas share their point of view on tackling body image in youth work and education.
+There you will find also exercises for facilitators in English, Czech, Latvian and Macedonian language to improve your own connection to your body, your self-awareness and self-acceptance.

 This project is funded by the European Union.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union, European Commission or the granting authority.
 Neither the European Union nor the granting authority can be held responsible for them.
 You can learn more about receiving the funding for similar international educational activities on the website of the Erasmus+ Programme.